-2 The Categories
+2 Categories

-THE CATEGORY APPROACH
+THE CATEGORIES APPROACH

-In the new AESS set of Specification documents five Categories have been created that characterize five unique levels of finish related to AESS.
-These Categories reflect the Primary Factors of Influence, FORM, FIT and FINISH, and for the purpose of the Matrix, have been reduced to three main areas of concern:
+In the new AESS set of Specification documents, five Categories have been created that characterize five unique levels of finish related to AESS.
+These Categories reflect the primary factors of influence, form, fit and finish, and for the purpose of the Matrix, have been reduced to three main areas of concern:

-- the viewing distance (greater or less than 6 meters) - the type or function of the building (as this infers potential design requirements for finish) - a range of percentage of potential cost increase over standard structural steel.
+- the viewing distance (greater or less than 6 metres) - the type or function of the building (as this infers potential design requirements for finish) ٠ - a range of percentage of potential cost increase over standard structural steel.

-Viewing Distance: Six meters was chosen as a base dimension as it began to differentiate whether an occupant would be able to scrutinize the finish from a close range, and even touch the product.
-Six meters represents a normal height of a high ceiling.
+Viewing Distance: Six metres was chosen as a base dimension, as it began to differentiate whether an occupant would be able to scrutinize the finish from a close range and even touch the product.
+Six metres represents a normal height of a high ceiling.
 The ability to see the structure from a close range can impact the required level of workmanship of the finished product.
-It makes little sense to grind welds, for instance, on a structure many meters out of eyeshot.
-When designing atrium spaces, it is important to also use this measurement in the horizontal direction as view across a space is as critical as view upward.
-In certain instances, this might also include view down onto the structure.
-Where steel is viewed from above, care must also be taken to detail the steel to avoid the build up of grime and trash.
-Viewing distance can also impact the requirements of the surface finish on the steel members as some natural blemishes in the steel from manufacturing, fabrication or mill processes will not be able to be seen at a distance.
+It makes little sense to grind welds, for instance, on a structure many metres out of eyeshot.
+When designing atrium spaces, it is also important to use this measurement in the horizontal direction, as the view across a space is as critical as the view upward.
+In certain instances, this might also include the view down onto the structure.
+Where steel is viewed from above, care must be taken to detail the steel to avoid the buildup of grime and trash.
+Viewing distance can also impact the line in construction Specifications. requirements of the surface finish on the steel members, as some natural blemishes in the steel from manufacturing, fabrication or mill processes will not be able to be seen at a distance.
 There are cost savings if such is recognized prior to specifying the steel.